kai-init/laravel-normcache/README.md

              →  post:12 →  { id:12, title:..., body:... }
 ```

-When post 7 is updated, Normcache deletes `post:7` and bumps a version counter.
-Every query that included post 7 — regardless of how it was filtered, sorted, or paginated — instantly misses on the next read, without needing to know which queries those were.
+When post 7 is updated, Normcache deletes `post:7` and increments a version counter.
+The version is embedded in every query cache key, so all cached queries that returned post 7 — filtered, paginated, or sorted however they were — automatically miss on the next read.
+No index of which queries to invalidate is needed.

 ### Why this matters